-If you have an establishment in Québec, and an individual who is not your employee (but an employee of an employer that does not have an establishment in Québec) performs services for you in Québec, you may be deemed to have paid the employee's salary or wages if the following conditions are met:
+If you have an establishment in Québec, and an individual who is employed by an employer that does not have an establishment in Québec performs services for you in Québec, you may be deemed to have paid the employee's salary or wages if the following conditions are met:

 - The employee reports for work at one of your establishments located in Québec.

-- The service is performed as part of the employee's ordinary duties with his or her employer, in the course of your regular and ongoing activities.
+- The service is performed as part of the employee's ordinary duties with their employer, in the course of your regular and ongoing activities.

 - The service is of the same nature as services performed by employees of employers that carry on the same type of business as you.

 The salary or wages are not subject to source deductions of income tax or to Québec Pension Plan (QPP) contributions.